Blue Spanish Fir foliage

 This is a stately evergreen with an interesting architectural branching structure; makes a wonderful focal point on the landscape; drought tolerant once established, and prefers to be sheltered

-Blue Spanish Fir has attractive grayish green foliage.
+Blue Spanish Fir is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive grayish green evergreen foliage.
 The needles are highly ornamental and remain grayish green throughout the winter.
 The purple fruits are held in cones from late summer to late winter.
-The flowers are not ornamentally significant.
 The smooth gray bark adds an interesting dimension to the landscape.

 Blue Spanish Fir is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.